50-car train derailment in Ohio causes massive fire, evacuations

 About 50 cars derailed in East Palestine as a train was carrying a variety of freight from Madison, Illinois, to Conway, Pennsylvania, rail operator Norfolk Southern said in a statement Saturday.
 There was no immediate information about what caused the derailment.
 No injuries were reported.

-Local officials notified residents that an evacuation order remained in place Saturday morning for people within a mile of the scene.
+Local officials notified residents that an evacuation order remained in place Saturday morning for people within a mile of the scene, and on Saturday morning, a state of emergency was declared in the town.
 A high school and community center were opened to shelter dozens of people, while residents beyond that radius were urged to stay inside.

 The few dozen residents sheltering at the high school included Ann McAnlis, who said a neighbor had texted her about the crash.